 WASHINGTON – U.S. Senate Finance Committee Chairman Chuck Grassley of Iowa and Ranking Member Ron Wyden of Oregon are calling on the IRS to fully enforce the tax laws against those involved in the recent college admissions scandal.
 Based on information in Department of Justice documents, parents of prospective students appear to have made purported tax-deductible donations to a sham charity set up by the scheme’s organizer to funnel illicit payments to the organizer and to college officials as bribes.

-In a letter to IRS Commissioner Charles Retting, Grassley and Wyden outlined several types of transactions between the parents and the Key Worldwide Foundation (KWF) to facilitate the illicit payments.
+to IRS Commissioner Charles Retting, Grassley and Wyden outlined several types of transactions between the parents and the Key Worldwide Foundation (KWF) to facilitate the illicit payments.
 These include payments made from private foundations and from businesses for what appear to be personal, illicit benefit, as well as donations of stock holdings arranged to appear as charitable donations, thus possibly avoiding capital gains taxes.

 “If these allegations are true, such payments to KWF obviously should not be treated as legitimate charitable deductions, and we expect the IRS will enforce the law accordingly in this regard, both as to KWF as well as to the parents who may have claimed such payments as deductions on their personal income tax returns,” Grassley and Wyden wrote.